jameshansen/JustShowMe/README.md

 **How Smart Fill works:** the filter keeps a short rolling buffer of recent *clean* frames (full frames, up to ~6 s).
 To erase someone it copies their region from the buffered frame `go-back` seconds old.
 If the buffer isn't that deep yet (just switched on), it falls back to blurring so no one is left exposed.

-### The Exclusion List - locked faces

-When you **Add Face**, the chosen person is *locked*: the snapshots and embeddings captured at that moment are frozen and never overwritten by later frames or similar-looking people, and the same person can't be added twice.
-The Edit dialog shows the locked frames.
-The list is saved on exit to one file per face under `%ProgramData%\JustShowMe\facelist\` and restored on launch, so your allowed people persist across runs (removed faces are pruned).
-Blur/erase decisions are made against those locked embeddings, so "allowed" stays stable even as the live video changes.

 ### Tuning (GUI sliders, all saved to the ini)